Artica2012/VirtualGM/README.md

 - **/macro create** - Create a Macro
   - Select a character which you have control over and input the name of the macro and the string to roll (XdY+Z format).
   - Note: The bot will not validate the roll string at the time of creation, so if the syntax of the roll is invalid, the bot will still except the macro, although errors will be given when you attempt to use it.
+- **/macro show** - Will display all macros for a character (including any over the 25 item limit in the autocomplete box).
+You can roll macros by selecting them from the list.
 - **/macro remove** - Remove a Macro
   - Select the character and the macro, and this will delete it
 - **/macro remove_all** - Deletes all macros owned by a given character